boojoom/ISS_location/README.md

 # ISS_location
+## General info
 Simple program showing the position of ISS on the map.
+Utilizes libraries like plotly and pandas.
+## Technologies
+* Python 3.9.2